-A cloth shopping bag takes very little space in your suitcase or backpack, and can easily be carried with you daily.
-You’ll have a convenient tote for groceries and will cut down on single use plastic bags that are littering cities across the globe, sitting in landfill for centuries and destroying ocean wildlife.
+A reusable shopping bag takes very little space in your suitcase or backpack, and can easily be carried with you daily.
+You’ll have a convenient bag for groceries and will cut down on single use plastic bags that are littering cities across the globe, sitting in landfill for centuries and destroying ocean wildlife.

 Emma points out that having cloth bags handy is useful, not only for shopping, but also for storing and transporting laundry.

 Like these guys, I keep a spare cloth tote in my handbag at all times so I’m never caught out.

 I also recommend taking reusable fresh produce bags to both supermarkets and farmers’ markets (I like these from The Rubbish Whisperer) so you never have to use plastic bags.
 They’re small, lightweight and easy to stuff in a bag for the day just in case you stumble across a market on your travels.